-Doug and Lexy Monroe are a couple just married that die in an airplane crash.
-Inmediately after both appear in the 13th floor of a hotel (a ghost floor, because the hotels only have...
+Doug and Lexy Monroe are a newlywed couple who lost their lives in an airplane crash.
+Immediately after they arrive on the 13th floor of a hotel (a ghost floor, because the hotels only have...

-Doug and Lexy Monroe are a couple just married that die in an airplane crash.
-Inmediately after both appear in the 13th floor of a hotel (a ghost floor, because the hotels only have got 12), where Mr. Shepherd explains that due to an unintentional jurisdiction crossing between the Heaven's supervisors they must return to Earth to help people until the bosses of Mr. Shepherd decide if they goes to Heaven.
-Meanwhile their souls be in this test time, both will live in the 13th floor like a temporal house in the waiting for the final resolution.
-Acting as personal supervisor, Shepherd will gives and control to Doug and Lexy in their different missions, hoping that they make a good job for that both to win the Heaven someday.Written by
+Doug and Lexy Monroe are a newlywed couple who lost their lives in an airplane crash.
+Immediately after they arrive on the 13th floor of a hotel (a ghost floor, because the hotels only have 12), where Mr. Shepherd explains that because of an accidental jurisdiction crossing between Heaven's supervisors, they must return to Earth to help people until Mr. Shepherd's bosses decide whether they go to Heaven.
+Meanwhile, their souls will live this test of time, both will live on the 13th floor.
+Mr. Shepherd will supervise Doug and Lexy on their different mission, hoping they will do well enough to go to Heaven.Written by

 3 of 5 people found this review helpful.